Beside the Mountain

 • Tip

-• Almonds are one of the main contributors to protein in this recipe.
-I use raw unsalted almonds to make these protein balls.
+• Almonds are one of the main sources of protein in this recipe.
+I use raw unsalted almonds to make these protein balls, but salted and/or roasted will work too!

 • You can use (old fashion) rolled oats, or quick oats for this recipe.
 Either way, the oats will be blended down into small granules.

-• Hemp hearts also largely contribute to the protein in these bites as ½ cup of these little seeds have 27 grams of protein.
-Which is great for high energy lifestyle and activities, pregnant and breast feeding women, and those looking to increase protein in their everyday diet.
+• Hemp hearts increase the protein in these bites!
+The ½ cup of hemp hearts in this recipe has 27 grams of protein.
+Making these ginger protein balls perfect for high-energy lifestyles, pregnant and breastfeeding women, and those looking to increase protein in their everyday diet (most of my community here fits into one or two of these categories!)

-• Cinnamon increases the flavor in these protein bites and supports in stabilizing blood sugar levels.
+• Cinnamon increases the flavor and it stabilizes blood sugar levels.

 • Salt complements the flavor, specifically with the dates.
 I like to use good quality sea salt as it is a good source of minerals.
 Here's a link to my favorite sea salt brand.

-• Maple syrup sweetens these balls and brings out a caramel like flavor.
+• Maple syrup sweetens these balls and brings out a caramel-like flavor.
+Honey can be used if you don't have any syrup!

-• Pitted dates, such as the medjool dates I like to use are big, dark, gooey, and rich in flavor.
-I find medjool dates in the produce section in plastic containers at my grocery store.
-Or you can usually find pitted dates in bags in the baking aisle at the grocery store.
+• Dates are key to holding these energy balls together.
+I like to use Medjool dates - they are big, dark, gooey, and rich in flavor.
+I find Medjool dates in the produce section in plastic containers at my grocery store.
+If you don't see them there you can usually find dates in a bag down the baking aisle at the grocery store.

 Tips when using dates